PHASE 5 OF 7

 Shows Extra Preparation

-When you pull up a clearly prepared slide for a follow-up question, judges notice.
+Pull up a prepared slide for a follow-up and judges notice.
 It signals you thought deeper than the pitch.

 Keeps the Pitch Short

-A shorter main pitch means more time for the live demo.
-Judges care more about seeing it work than hearing you describe it.
+A shorter main pitch frees more time for the live demo.
+Judges would rather see it work than hear you describe it.

 Wins the Q&A

-The real evaluation happens in follow-up questions.
-That last 1-2 minutes is where judges figure out if you actually understand what you built.
+Real evaluation happens in the follow-up questions.
+The last 1-2 minutes reveal whether you understand what you built.

 Looks Like Confidence